Paras-245/notes/bitten tech course/module 1 (Introduction)/12_General Terminologies.md

 ---
 1. Infosec : Information security
 2. Penetration testing : Testing and reporting the security loopholes
-3. Vulnerability assessment : it is
+3. Vulnerability assessment : it is same as pt but in this we only introduce bugs but not tell how much they can damage
+---
+1. Cyber Es